Eng (letter): History

 It was later used in Benjamin Franklin's phonetic alphabet, with its current phonetic value.
+It was supposed to be in English but failed.

 Appearance

-Lowercase eng is derived from n, with the addition of a hook to the right leg, somewhat like that of j.
+Lowercase eng is derived from n, with the addition of a hook to the right leg, somewhat like that of j or a g.
 Nowadays, the uppercase has two main variants: it can be based on the usual uppercase N, with a hook added (or "N-form"); or it can be an enlarged version of the lowercase (or "n-form").
 The former is preferred in Sami languages that use it, the latter in African languages, such as in Shona from 1931 to 1955, and several in west and central Africa currently.
 In Isaac Pitman’s Phonotypic Alphabet, the uppercase had a reversed-N form.